katholt/srst2/README.md

 The *depth* column indicates the mean read depth across the length of all alleles which were assigned a top scoring allele number (i.e. excluding any which are recorded as '-').
 So if there are 7 loci with alleles called, this number represents the mean read depth across those 7 loci.
 If say, 2 of the 7 alleles were not called (recorded as ‘-’), the mean depth is that of the 5 loci that were called.

+The *maxMAF* column reports the highest minor allele frequency (MAF) of variants encountered across the MLST locus alignments.
+This value is in the range 0 -> 0.5; with e.g. 0 indicating no variation between reads at any aligned base (i.e. at all positions in the alignment, all aligned reads agree on the same base call; although this agreed base may be different from the reference); and 0.25 indicating there is at least one position in the alignment at which all reads do not agree, and the least common variant (either match or mismatch to the reference) is present in 25% of reads.
+This value is printed, for all alleles, to the scores file; in the MLST file, the value reported is the highest MAF encountered across the MLST loci.

 ------------
 ### Gene typing